 Supervisory Board members are solely bound by the company's best interests.
-They are not dependent on assignments or instructions.
+They are not dependent on any assignments or instructions.
 In their decisions, they may not pursue personal interests or exploit business opportunities available to the company for their personal benefit.
-Supervisory Board members are obliged to disclose conflicts of interest to the Supervisory Board Chairman, especially conflicts arising due to their performing any consultant or directorship function at customers, suppliers, lenders or other business partners of the company.
-Conflicts of interest on the part of a Supervisory Board member that are material and not only temporary should result in the termination of the mandate.
+Supervisory Board members are obliged to disclose any conflicts of interest to the Supervisory Board Chairman, especially any such conflicts arising due to their performing any consultant or directorship function at customers, suppliers, lenders or other business partners of the company.
+Any conflicts of interest on the part of a Supervisory Board member that are material and not only temporary should result in the termination of the mandate.
 No conflicts of interest arose in the year under report.
 Advisory and other service agreements and contracts for work between a Supervisory Board member and the company require approval by the Supervisory Board.
+There were no contracts requiring such approval with Supervisory Board members of HORNBACH-Baumarkt-Aktiengesellschaft in the 2013/2014 financial year.